rstudio/education-workflows/README.md

 - `pandoc-version`: Sets the pandoc version to be installed, passed to [r-lib/actions@v2/setup-pandoc](https://github.com/r-lib/actions/tree/v2/setup-pandoc).

+- `install-local-package`: Installs the local package in the runner, without dependencies, when `"true"`.

 ### Tasks

 Auto package maintenance performs the following common tasks: